BoevaLab/ASAP/README.md

    * `cell_line` can be [GM12878, K562, IMR90, HepG2, TCGA-A6-A567, TCGA-B9-A44B, TCGA-HE-A5NH, TCGA-QG-A5YV]
    * `model.use_map=True` can be additionally used to include additional mappability information

-* To train a model on all chromosomes omitting the single-nucleotide-variant (SNV) positions
+* To train a model on all chromosomes, omitting the single-nucleotide-variant (SNV) positions

     ```bash
    $ python run_hydra.py run_script=train_all model=convnextdcnn experiment_name=convnextdcnn_TCGA-A6-A567 +cell_line=TCGA-A6-A567 paths=local